What kind of gear do you use?

 How do you find so much time to travel?

-Both of us work full-time but neither of us are employed full-time.
+We both work a lot.
+But neither of us is employed full-time.
 Michelle's job as a professor is technically 75% time and Kelly works his own hours.
 So we have a lot of flexibility.
 During winter months and rainy weekends, you can often find us working ahead so that we can get out and about more easily in the spring and summer or in good weather.
 We also tack on travel to a lot of Michelle's work trips.
 When she has a conference, we'll see if we can make a long weekend out of it and go see a new or favorite National Park.

 Can you help me plan a National Parks trip?